 Remember not to force any employee to participate.
 Instead, recognize and acknowledge those that come forward.

-If you already haven’t, consider launching an internal newsletter/magazine that’s relevant to your company and the industry.
+If you already haven’t, consider launching an internal newsletter/magazine that’s relevant to your and the industry.

-- Create an editorial team from within the company (anyone with basic Photoshop skills)
+- Create an editorial team from within the (anyone with basic Photoshop skills)

 - Ask employees to contribute to the magazine (anything, ranging from inside jokes to informative content related to work)